JPBotelho/paneldump/README.md

 Metrics are exported in prometheus text exposition format, with timestamps.

+## Doesn't Grafana have a 'Download data' button?
+Yes, but it downloads the panel data after it's been processed.
+Meaning, if you are operating on the raw metrics, you will get the result of those operations.
+This is undesireable in the context of unit testing alerts - one wants to execute the alert query on the raw data and assert on its output.

 ## How it works

 1. The user presses 'Export panel data' from a panel's context menu.